jonathan-nobrega/croki-crm/README.md

 ## The story behind it

 I once tried to create an ERP for architects and interior designers - a very niched application.
 Back then I launched an MVP using low-code tools, but the project didn't go on.
-So I decided to finally build it from scratch with no expectations this time.
+So I decided to finally build it from scratch using the tools I love - no low-code tools involved this time.

 ## Getting started